Techniques

 Eddy Current Testing

-Eddy Current methods are used for detection of cracks and irregularities on the surface of conductive materials.
-The method is very sensitive for detection of cracks where the opening to the surface is very small, i.e. very tight.
+Eddy Current methods are used for detection of cracks and irregularities on the surface of

-Our unique capability to design and manufacture Ultrasonic and Eddy Current Probes allows us to combine several types of transducers in a single package, as well as combine the ET/EC abilities with other inspection techniques.
+to combine several types of transducers in a single package, as well as combine the ET/EC abilities

 Should a detected indication need characterization (i.e. scratch or crack) and/or sizing; methods such as Eddy Current or the WesDyne Sweden Replica technique A-VT can be applied.